Hamiltonian latent operators for content and motion disentanglement in image sequences: Experiments

-We further evaluate our model in preserving the identity of sequences.
-The identity for sprites is described in terms of four different attributes, and for MUG~\cite{aifanti2010mug} it refers to the identity of the person.
+We, next evaluate the tendency to preserve the identity of sequences.
+For sprites, identity refers to four different attributes, and for MUG~\citep{aifanti2010mug} it is the sequence label of the individual.
 We pre-train a classifier on the task of identity prediction and use it for evaluating the generated sequences.
-This evaluation gives us a measure of the model's ability to keep the identity when the motion is changed.
+This way, we measure the model's ability to keep the identity intact when the motion is changed.
 For sprites, we report the accuracy of individual attributes.
-Results are outlined in Table~\ref{tab:disentscores}.
-We can see on MUG our model can preserve the identity with high accuracy.
+Table~\ref{tab:quantitative} outlines the results.
+We can see on MUG that our model can preserve the identity with high accuracy.
 We can make a similar observation for different attributes of sprites sequences.
-Thus, the good performance indicates that the content is preserved when traversing the motion subspace, and the motion space is invariant when changing the content variables.
-This is also reflected in the qualitative results.
+Thus, good performance indicates that the content is preserved when traversing the motion subspace, and the motion space is invariant when changing the content variables.
+Also validated by the qualitative results.

-\textbf{Qualitative Evaluation} For the qualitative analysis, we report results with the Hamiltonian $\HBRV$.
-We observed the skew-$\HBRV$ resulted in similar performance; we omit it here due to limited space.
-To begin with, Figure~\ref{fig:recongen} gives an example of original, reconstruction and generated sequences.
-We generate a sequence by applying the motion operator on the latent encoding of the first time step.
-On the left are the results for sprites and on the right of MUG video sequences.
-To evaluate disentanglement, we use the model for the task of motion swapping.
+\textbf{Qualitative Evaluation} We first evaluate the quality of sequence prediction by comparing the original sequence, its reconstruction and the generation from an initial frame.
+To predict the future timesteps of a sequence, we apply the motion operator on the latent encoding of the first time step.
+Figure~\ref{fig:origrecon} on the left are the results for sprites, and on the right of MUG video sequences.
+Next, we report sequences reconstructed by swapping motion variables to evaluate disentanglement.
 We start by encoding two sequences $\xBRV_{1:T}^1$ and $\xBRV_{1:T}^2$ to their latent representations $(\zBRV^1, \qBRV_{1:T}^1)$ and $(\zBRV^2, \qBRV_{1:T}^2)$, next we swap the motion variables $(\zBRV^1, \qBRV_{1:T}^2)$ and $(\zBRV^2, \qBRV_{1:T}^1)$ between the two representation spaces, and then pass the resulting representations through the decoder to generate the sequences $\xBRV_{1:T}^{1\rightarrow 2}$ and $\xBRV_{1:T}^{2\rightarrow 1}$.
-Figure~\ref{fig:motionswap} shows the result of this.
-On the left, the pair of consecutive rows are of original sequences and on the right of the sequences generated by swapping the motion representations.
-We can see swapping the motion part does not affect the identity of the sequences.
+Figure~\ref{fig:motionswap}, on the left, are the pair of consecutive rows of original sequences and on the right of the sequences generated by swapping the motion representations.
+We can see that swapping the motion part does not affect the identity of the sequences.